tad-lispy/ecosystem-simulation/README.md

 elm init
 ```

-Then install this package and other dependencies as described [above in the Installation section](#installation).
-Now create `src/Main.elm` with the following code inside:
+Then install this package and other dependencies as described [above in the Installation section](#installation and create `src/Main.elm` with the following code inside:

+> TODO: Once the package is published we can use Ellie for this tutorial.

 ### First Simulation Program